enatierg/stochastic-ecDNA-dynamics/README.md

 # Modelling ecDNA Dynamics in Dividing Cell Populations

-This project was developed as part of the **Stochastic Modelling Coursework (2024)** during my MMath at the University of Bath.
+This project was developed as part of the **Stochastic Modelling Coursework** during my MMath.

 It models the dynamics of **extra-chromosomal circular DNA (ecDNA)** in a population of dividing cells.
 The goal is to understand how ecDNA is inherited, diluted, or lost through stochastic partitioning during cell division, and how this shapes the long-term behaviour of the cell population.